rage/cyber-security-base-19/data/module-3/part-1/index.md

 We recommend that you implement the website using Python & Django.
-If you did the previous course you should already Django libraries installed.
+If you did the previous course you should already have Django libraries installed.
 See [installation guide](/installation-guide) otherwise.
 To create a starter website, follow the instructions [here](https://docs.djangoproject.com/en/3.1/intro/tutorial01/).

 You may do the project without using the starter template (in a language of